-The motorhome is equipped with a 5,000 pound hitch and wire connector.
+The motorhome is equipped with a class three, 5,000 pound car towing hitch and wire connector.
+Two extra 14 gauge wires are also included for your use.
 Your unit is designed for use as a recreational vehicle and is intended for towing light loads.
 The instructions for towing are listed in the chassis manufacturer owner's manual provided in your Owner's Information Package.
 The total weight of the motorhome and any vehicle towed by it must not exceed the GCWR.
 When weighing the motorhome, be sure to take passenger locations into consideration.
 The towed vehicles must have adequate active brakes.
 The wire connector installed is the standard seven-pin connector.
 Chapter 7 of this guide will have more information regarding this connector.